Non-executive director X 4

 Six hours per month (minimum), including reading and sub committees.

 Trust board meetings are held in various locations around the geography of the trust’s schools.

 Academy schools, which are charities run independently of local authority control, now account for 74% of secondary schools and 31% of primaries – and their number is growing all the time.

 Many of these schools are grouped together as multi-academy trusts (MATs).
 There are currently 832 multi academy trusts of 3+ schools.
 If the schools are to fulfil their potential, the trusts need non-executives (known in charity law as trustees) to bring a wide range of skills and experience to help guide strategy, ensure their ambitions can be soundly financed and keep their schools up to the mark delivering for their pupils.

 “Academy boards must be ambitious for all children and young people and infused with a passion for education and a commitment to continuous school improvement that enables the best possible outcomes.
 Governance must be grounded in reality as defined by both high-quality objective data and a full understanding of the views and needs of pupils/students, staff, parents, carers and local communities.
 It should be driven by inquisitive, independent minds and through conversations focused on the key strategic issues which are conducted with humility, good judgement, resilience and determination.”

 Source: Governance Handbook, Department for Education (2017)

-We strongly recommend applying as early as you can to have the best possible chance of being considered as we may change the closing date if we have received sufficient applications.
+We strongly recommend applying early – if the trust receives sufficient applications, it reserves the right to adjust the closing date, or close applications early.
 Applicants should be aware of the following key dates in the recruitment process –